Viniciuscoding/granja_Google_Associate_Cloud_Engineer/README.md

 **Occam's razor:L** When presented with competing hypothetical answers to a problem, one should select the one that makes the fewest assumptions.<br>
 **Root Mean Squared Error (RMSE):** <br>
 ```
-RMSE is a useful way to see how well a model is able to fit a dataset.
+1. RMSE is a useful way to see how well a model is able to fit a dataset.
-Ther larger the RMSE, the larger the difference between the predicted and observed values.
+2. The larger the RMSE, the larger the difference between the predicted and observed values.
 This means the worse a model fits the data.
-Conversely, the smaller the RMSE, the better a model is able to fit the data.
+3. Conversely, the smaller the RMSE, the better a model is able to fit the data.
 ```